davidcalikes/Late-Gigs/docs/README.md

     <br>
     * If a gig already exists for the user on the particular day specified the act or venue is not added to the database and the user is informed via written feedback.

-    * At this point the app returns the user back to the main menu.
+    * At this point the app returns the user back to the 'Main Menu'.

     <br>